URBREATH/15-minutes-city/README.md

 | `shop`           | Shops                     |
 | `transport`      | Public transport stops    |

--  he road network is retrieved using the **Pandana library**, with data sourced via the Overpass API
+-  The road network is retrieved using the **Pandana library**, with data sourced via the Overpass API.
 -  The tool uses the **Pandana library** to find the nearest POI for each location.
 -  The tool divides the area of interest into hexagons (default diameter: 250 m), created only where OSM road nodes are present.
 ---